This is a question we must all ask ourselves from time to time, and this is the page where I'm recording my answers.

 When I initially found this project, I had no idea that a solo developer (or a small team) could create something this ambitious and useful in their spare time.
 I had never used Node.js, MongoDB, Webpack, or any of the other ubiquitous tools of independent full-stack web development before.
 This project became the main focus of my life outside of school in the spring and summer of 2019, and I’ve been feeling its impact ever since.
 I worked a lot on managing the database schema and migrations on the backend and on the rich-text-and-images content authoring tool on the frontend.

-Eventually, after developing several projects, I decided to create this website in their honor.
-This site was created and statically generated with Nuxt.
-It makes extensive use of the Nuxt Content plugin to display posts written in Markdown within Vue components.
+This site is created and statically generated with Astro.
+It uses Astro’s content and framework integrations to integrate posts written in Markdown and Vue components.
 It is styled with Tailwind CSS.
+It uses this typewriter model for the “blog” graphic.
 The design for the logo on the front page was created by my friend Hannah.